-This gospel is known as the Gospel of Matthew because it was written by the apostle of the same name.
+This book is known as the Gospel of Matthew because it was written by the apostle of the same name.
 The style of the book is exactly what would be expected of a man who was once a tax collector.
 Matthew has a keen interest in accounting (18:23-24; 25:14-15).
-The book is very orderly and concise.
+The Gospel of Matthew is very orderly and concise.
 Rather than write in chronological order, Matthew arranges this Gospel through six discussions.

 As a tax collector, Matthew possessed a skill that makes his writing all the more exciting for Christians.
 Tax collectors were expected to be able to write in a form of shorthand, which essentially meant that Matthew could record a person’s words as they spoke, word for word.
 This ability means that the words of Matthew are not only inspired by the Holy Spirit, but should represent an actual transcript of some of Christ’s sermons.
 For example, the Sermon on the Mount, as recorded in chapters 5-7, is almost certainly a perfect recording of that great message.

-Date of Writing: As an apostle, Matthew wrote this book in the early period of the church, probably in A.D.
+Date of Writing: As an apostle, Matthew wrote the Gospel of Matthew in the early period of the church, probably in A.D.
 55-65.
 This was a time when most Christians were Jewish converts, so Matthew’s focus on Jewish perspective in this Gospel is understandable.